Hummus, done well, is one of the loveliest things in the world.

 2 to 3 tablespoons water (if making hummus using dried chickpeas, you would use as much of your reserved cooking liquid here as needed)

-To top – my favourite options to top my hummus with are some reserved whole chickpeas in the centre as well as a dash of sumac or smoked paprika as well as a swirl of extra virgin olive oil.
+To top – my favourite options are some reserved whole chickpeas in the centre.
+Also, add a dash of sumac, smoked paprika, and a swirl of extra virgin olive oil.

 In the bowl of a food processor, combine tahini and lemon juice.
 Process for 1 minute.
 Scrape sides and bottom of bowl then turn on and process for 30 seconds.
 This extra time helps “whip” or “cream” the tahini, making smooth and creamy hummus possible.